Tiger ... our that's more like it cat

 Why not just have a friend, relative or neighbor look in on our pet(s)? one of the beautiful Ocicats

 A: For many people, a trusted neighbor or relative that is familiar with your home and pet(s) may work just fine.
 However, an acquaintance may have a change in plans and be unable to look after your pet(s).
 Pet sitting is our job and we will enter into a contract with you to perform the services you need.
 We are professionals and we will be there.
+There is also the tricky issue of whose homeowner insurance will cover damages should they occur.
+Our insurance is comprehensive (and expensive) in order to protect your most precious assets.

 I have a family member that lives close by and will also visit.
 Is that okay?